resyfer/libtpool/README.md

 # libfetch

-A C library similar to the [fetch API of browsers](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+A C library for a thread pool.
 Pretty easy to use.
 For instructions on usage, please go [here](#usage).

 For installation, please go [here](#installation).
 For documentation, please go [here](#documentation).

-**NOTE**: Only supports HTTP connections as of now.

 ## Usage